John M. Dowd: Legal career

-Following his departure at the Department of Justice in 1978, Dowd was hired by the law firm Whitman & Ransom as a partner in their Washington, D.C. office to represent defendants accused of white-collar crimes.
+Following his departure from the Department of Justice in 1978, Dowd was hired by the law firm Whitman & Ransom as a partner in their Washington, D.C. office to represent defendants accused of white-collar crimes.
 He exited Whitman & Ransom to join Heron, Burchette, Ruckert & Rothwell in 1984.
 Dowd left Heron Burchette in 1990 and joined Akin Gump Strauss Hauer & Feld where he later became a partner.
 Dowd has set up his own practice, John M. Dowd, in Washington, D.C.

 Robert Reckmeyer

 Dowd represented Robert Reckmeyer in a 1985 federal trial for distribution of illegal drugs.
 Reckmeyer pleaded guilty and was sentenced to 17 years in prison, but later it was reduced to 14 years.
+Later reduced to 8 years and 2 months for good behavior, released on November 2, 1992.
 Reckmeyer petitioned to vacate his sentence making the accusation that Dowd had requested and knowingly accepted illegally sourced funds as fees for his services.
 The grand jury brought no charges against Dowd and no action was taken by the District of Columbia Bar.
 Reckmeyer appealed the case to the Fourth Circuit Court of Appeals which affirmed the lower court's decision and later denied an en banc.